inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 A final note about reviews.
 I personally write my review in Markdown and convert them in `pdf`.
-I then copy/paste the Markdown file and attache the `pdf` which is Ok, but it would be even better if the zone where I paste the markdown-formated review could be converted into a nice formatted HTML text.
-So far, I never came across a journal that offers such feature but I am comvinced that some journals support markdown.
-I am glad that [Peer Community In](https://peercommunityin.org/) offer such feature but I have not seen it in action yet!
+I then copy/paste the Markdown file and attache the `pdf` which is Ok, but it would be even better if the zone where I paste the markdown-formatted review could be converted into a nicely formatted HTML page.
+So far, I never came across a journal that offers such feature but I am convinced that some journals actually support markdown for reviews.
+I am glad that [Peer Community In](https://peercommunityin.org/) offers such feature though I have not seen it in action so far!